StephenGoedhart/DesignPatternsSimplified/README.md

 ## Design patterns categorized

 * **Creational Design Patterns:** Design patterns that deal with object creation.
   * **[Simple Factory / Factory Pattern](#simple-factory):** The Simple Factory Pattern denotes the practice of creating a class that contains object creating methods.
-This pattern is used to encapsulate object instantiation logic and to declare this logic in one place.
+This pattern is used to encapsulate (hide) object instantiation logic and to declare this logic in one place.
   * **[Factory Method / Virtual Constructor](#factory-method):** The Factory Method denotes the practice of creating an abstract factory class with an object creation method.
 We can override this object creation method in child classes.
 This approach increases scalability as we force polymorphic dependency.
-  * ****[Abstract Factory / Super Factory](#abstract-factory):** The abstract factory denotes the practice of using a factory to create other factories.
-By encapsulating the factory instantiation logic, we once again force a polymorphic approach, this time also with the factory itself.
-Not only this, since this factory of factories is supposed to be able to create multiple factories we are now able to create and group a family of factories.
+  * **[Abstract Factory / Super Factory](#abstract-factory):** The abstract factory denotes the practice of using a factory to create other factories.
+This is most often used when there are multiple families of factories and we want to hide the instantiation logic.

 * Item 2
   * Item 2a